OneSmallStepfortheWeb/string-methods-extension/README.md

 ### trimEnd

-The `trimEnd()` method removes whitespace of a specified character at the right side of a string.
+The `trimEnd()` method removes whitespace or a specified character at the right side of a string.

 ```javascript
 `     ahsdfjhfhf    `.trimEnd();